Dym077/goal-mine/README.md

 ### Goals
 - A user will be able to set a new goal with a date attached to it, from the goals dashcard.
 There is also an option to set a status for the goal - if it has been completed or not.
+Each goal has a texte area where the user can describe in detail what he goal consists of.
+The user can use a maximum of 200 characters to give the goal an elaborate description.
+Also, there is an option of assigning different tasks to every goal.
+These tasks can help the user to break down each goal into smaller pieces which will make it much easier to achieve the assigned goal.
 ### Tasks
 - A task is a smaller chore which can be a part of a bigger goal.
 The task is optional and a user can attach one or more tasks to a goal.
 There is also the option of setting a status to each task.
+The user can also - as with the goals edit, update ad delete the tasks.
+If a task is completed it acn be given the status of done, or if it is no longer current it can be deleted.
+There is no limit to how many tasks a goal can have, but the user should make sure of not cluttering the goal too much.
 ### Calendar
 ### Authorization
 ## Responiveness